 Add all the ingredients in a freezer-safe bag for an easy freezer dump-meal.
-Just add directly to a slow cooker and let it do it’s thing.
+Just add directly to a slow cooker and let it do its thing.

 I loved this soup so much that I put a similar recipe in my cookbook.
-It’s packed with lots of vegetables, cute orzo pasta and a flavorful tomato broth.
+It’s packed with lots of vegetables, cute orzo pasta, and a flavorful tomato broth.

 Whenever I gift food, new momma or not, I try and give something that’s fairly healthy for the whole family.
 Usually, that means some type of beans or lentils as they are so good for you and I’ve found that most people are still unsure on how to use them.
-This slow cooker red lentil dal is full of flavor, plant-based protein and fiber.
+This slow cooker red lentil dal is full of flavor, plant-based protein, and fiber.

 Have you heard of dump meals before?
 It’s the idea that you basically put all of the ingredients for a slow-cooker meal in a freezer-safe plastic bag, then ‘dump’ the contents into the slow-cooker whenever you are ready.
 In my mind, I call that genius.
 While the slow-cooker makes dinner infinitely easier, I love this hack for adding in another layer of easy.
 This recipe isn’t written this way, but could easily be done.
 Or, make a batch in the morning and walk it over to your new momma friend hot and ready to go for dinner.
 Either way, you are going to love this recipe.